 Item Description Enable Web Syslog Check this box to enable Web Syslog.
 Syslog Type Select the type of Syslog info to monitor.
 Export Click to save the data as a file.
 Refresh Click to refresh this page manually.
 Clear Click to purge Syslog entries from the Web Syslog buffer.
-Display Mode Click to purge Syslog entries from the Web Syslog buffer.
-Two display modes are available.
-Stop record when fulls Always record the new event Stop record when fulls - When the Web Syslog buffer is full, no further logging will be performed.
+Display Mode Two display modes are available.
+Stop record when fulls Stop record when fulls Always record the new event Stop record when fulls - When the Web Syslog buffer is full, no further logging will be performed.
 Always record the new event - Events are recorded in a

 FIFO manner.
-As the buffer gets full, oldest events purged to make room for new events.
+As the buffer gets full, oldest ever purged to make room for new events.
 Time Displays the time when the event occurred.
 Message Displays the event information.

-VII-1-15 IPv6 TSPC Status
+VII-1-16 IPv6 TSPC Status

-IPv6 TSPC (Tunnel Setup Protocol Client) status page could help you diagnose issues with IPv6 connections that utilize TSP.
+$\hbox{IPv6 TSPC (Tunnel Setup Protocol Client) status page could help you diagnose issues with IPv6 connections that utilize TSP.}$